stanislawpolanski/MalopolskaRailNetwork/MalopolskaRailNetwork/README.md

 ## Analysis design
 ### Data integration
 #### Reading data
 The first step is to succesfully load all the data.
-Both files will be loaded and saved seperately into arrays into:
+Both files will be loaded and saved seperately into arrays into (depends on time of reading of data):

 /LoadedData

+Those scripts will load data:
++ src/DataReaders/LoadStationsData.py
++ src/DataReaders/LoadLinesData.py
 #### Merging datasets
-Both datasets will be merged
+Both datasets will be merged as a n:n relationship.
 ## Result